-The concept behind flexible dieting is simple: your body does not treat a gram of carbohydrate coming from a doughnut any differently than a gram of carbohydrate from mega-organic brown rice produced by happy workers with paid health and social insurance.
-The same applies to protein – whether it comes from genetically modified beef found in the mouths of fatsos sponsoring fast food restaurants every day or eggs produced by free chickens running in the wild, it’s still protein at the end of the day.
+The concept behind flexible dieting is fairly simple – your body does not treat a gram of carbohydrate coming from a doughnut any differently than a gram of carbohydrate from mega-organic brown rice produced by happy workers with paid health and social insurances.
+The same applies to protein – it does not matter whether it originates from genetically modified beef often found in the mouths of fatsos sponsoring fast food restaurants or eggs produced by free chickens running in the wild.
+It’s still protein at the of the day.

 Who made flexible dieting famous?

 I can’t tell you who the exact originator is, but most people learn about it from members of the so-called aesthetic crew.

 It’s not a coincidence that you often get to see guys like Matt Ogus, Jeff Seid, Chris Jones and their fellow aesthetic brothers consume junk food in fast food restaurants while flexing their biceps and admiring one another.

 This is a common behavior for members of the aesthetic crew.
 Rumor has it that they also like knocking on doors to show their abs, arms and chest muscles to strangers.
 It makes the world a more aesthetic place, they say.
 Don’t believe me?
 Here’s the video: https://www.youtube.com/watch?v=dcooJcAns7o

 Note: The video is not safe for work.
 In fact, it’s better to get caught watching regular porn than this garbage.
 Why?
 Try it and you will see.

 Since fitness models and bodybuilders are extremely lean, people begin to wonder:

 Is flexible dieting the key to carving ripped abs without driving yourself crazy or is it a cover-up for drug use?

 Yes, it does work because the basic requirement for losing fat (caloric deficit) is met.
 As long as the number of calories is low enough, you will lose weight even if you replace brown rice with chocolate, candy bars or ice cream.